 - Sufficient motor function to carry out movements necessary for patient diagnosis and care; for free movement inpatient care and between facilities and buildings in academic and healthcare environments; physical stamina to complete didactic and clinical coursework

 - Sufficient intellectual ability to measure, calculate, reason, analyze, and synthesize, in the context of medical problem-solving and patient care

 - Sufficient emotional health and stability required for exercising good judgment and promptly completing all academic and patient care responsibilities

 Please see full technical standards in the MSPAS Catalog & Policy Handbook.

 What degree and major is required for admission?

 MSPAS Applicants must have completed a baccalaureate degree prior to matriculation or meet the requirements for the Pre-Physician Assistant Program track.
 There is not a required major.
 Applicants may have majored in any subject as long as they meet the course prerequisites with a satisfactory GPA of 3.0 or higher.

-There is not a minimum score for admission, but GRE scores at or above the 50th percentile are considered competitive.
-All applicants are required to submit GRE scores with their application materials.
+There is not a minimum score for admissions, but GRE scores (NKY Campus) or PA-CAT scores (Williamsburg Campus) at or above the 50th percentile are considered competitive.
+All applicants are required to submit entrance exam scores with their application materials.

 How do I know if my completed courses meet the prerequisite requirements?